 In 2020, a Neve 8424 replaced the Soundcraft Ghost.
 2 Universal Audio x16’s replaced the Apogee interface.
 Monitors were upgraded to Genelec 8351B’s.
 A 500-series rack and some modules were added, as were upgrades to outboard compressors, EQs, and effects units.
 Manley tube mastering EQ and compressors were added.
-Moog One, Oberheim OBMx, and modular Doepfer, Verbos, and Erica synths were added.
+Moog One, Oberheim OBMx, SOMA, and modular Doepfer, Verbos, Erica, and MakeNoise synths were added.

 ITFAIS is an acronym and stands for “Its The Future And It Sucks”.
 The name was inspired by electronica that Tom and E were listening to in the early to mid 1990’s that was fresh sounding but dystopian such as Microstoria, Oval, Coil, and releases off of labels such as Ash International and Manifold.

 Other websites affiliated with the ITFAIS empire are:

 - ITFAIS Racing — the home of Tom’s (former) NASA Pro Racing exploits.